9 injured, including refugees, in mass stabbing at Idaho apartment complex

-"At this point we haven't lost anybody, but as I said the injuries are very serious," Bones said.

-The police did not yet have a suspected motive for the Saturday night attack but said a 30-year-old man was in custody.
+The Boise Police Department said they believe Kinner, from Los Angeles, was a temporary resident of the apartment complex but had been asked to leave on Friday.
+The complex houses many resettled refugee families, but Kinner is not a refugee.
+Police said they do not yet have an exact motive for the attack.

+At 8:46 p.m.
+Saturday, police responded to a report of a man with a knife at the complex.
+When they arrived they found stabbing victims both inside the complex and in the parking lot; Kinner was arrested a short distance away.

-"This incident is not a representation of our community but a single evil individual who attacked people without provocation that we are aware of at this time," Bones said.
+"This incident is not a representation of our community but a single evil individual who attacked people without provocation that we are aware of at this time," Bones said during a press conference Saturday night.

 He said the attack resulted in the most victims in a single incident in Boise Police Department history.
 "As you can imagine, the Wylie Street Apartment and our community is reeling from this attack," he said.

-Investigators said they did not yet know if the suspect was connected to the victims in any way.

-Police did not release the names or ages of the victims, but said their age ranges varied dramatically and "it's affected all aspects of the families" who live at the complex.

-Bones said police believe the knife used in the stabbing was discarded by the suspect prior to his arrest, and police searched a nearby canal as well as the areas around the apartment complex.
+Bones said police believe the knife used in the stabbing was discarded by the suspect before his arrest, and police searched around the apartment complex and in a nearby canal.

 The apartment complex is just off of one of Boise's busier streets, separated from the traffic by one of the many irrigation canals that run through the city.
 Police closed roughly a mile of the road during the initial investigation and later rerouted traffic to the lanes farthest from the complex using flares and barricades.